techidaily/site-howto/source/_posts/solved-warning-camera-failed-on-tecno-spark-20-pro-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 ![app not install on android](https://images.wondershare.com/drfone/article/2023/05/app-not-installed-error-in-android.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/oP8grXxuy2o?si=uIRNhTYbecTcaC7J" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 What to do when trying to install the Android APK it says "app not installed"?
 It is terrible that you can't install App on your device.
 But in this article, you will know more about the causes behind this error and the best ways to fix it, read on, here is all you need to know.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/oB9V7rZzotw?si=d4xrCbq1jKHXGAWN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 1: Common reasons for the “Android App not installed” error